NathanPJF/bitmaker-intro-shopify-liquid/outline.md

 Make it easy for you merchant to change "Save" to "You save:".

+### Unsolicited advice

+Why would I use Shopify?
+  - From a freelancer perspective:
+    - they do the file hosting.
+I used to do this.
+It suuuucks.
+    - they do the security: don't handle it yourself, don't rely on an open source plugin
+    - they have technical support who will answer the phone instead of you at 3am to explain how to add back a bunch of product they deleted.

 ## Where to go next?

 - Partners program